ormichae/azure-docs/articles/cognitive-services/personalizer/includes/quickstart-html-multislot-nodejs.md

 To ask for the single best item of the content for each slot, create a [rankRequest], then send a post request to the [multislot/rank] endpoint (/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.rank).
 The response is then parsed into a [rankResponse].

-To send a reward score to Personalizer, create a [rewards](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.models.rewardrequest), then send a pose request to [multislot/events/{eventId}/reward](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.reward).
+To send a reward score to Personalizer, create a [rewards](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.models.rewardrequest), then send a post request to [multislot/events/{eventId}/reward](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.reward).

 Determining the reward score, in this quickstart is trivial.
 In a production system, the determination of what impacts the [reward score](../concept-rewards.md) and by how much can be a complex process, that you may decide to change over time.
 This design decision should be one of the primary decisions in your Personalizer architecture.